 Major requirements within the department:

-• Any three additional, elective courses beyond IFP I and II within the department.
+• Three additional, elective courses.
 Any Writing Seminars course numbered above “The Craft of Fiction” (220.200) or “The Craft of Poetry” (220.201) may be used to fulfill this requirement.
 Courses cross- listed with The Writing Seminars may count here with approval from the DUS; approval is given for courses with a strong creative writing component (e.g., 061.205, Introduction to Screenwriting).

 Major requirements outside the department:

 • Two courses in the Department of Philosophy.
-An introductory-level course is recommended.
+It is recommended that one of these classes be an introductory-level class.

 • Two courses in the Department of History.
 May include courses from History of Art or from History of Science and Technology.